The Sanskrit Heritage Site

 attempts to tag inflected words.

-Try for instance (in Velthuis transliteration format)
+Try for instance (in Velthuis format)

-"devaat", "jagmivaan", "a.s.tau" (clicking on Noun)
+"devaat", "jagmivaan", "a.s.tau" (selecting Noun)

-or "apibat", "akaar.siit", "dudoha", "vaahyate" etc (clicking on Verb).
+or "apibat", "akaar.siit", "dudoha", "vaahyate" (selecting Verb).

 This lemmatizer knows about inflected forms of derived stems in some